keikoukanda/icetci2022/README.md

 Proceedings of the First ICETCI held in 2021 are now live on IEEE Xplore.

+#
 I participated in ICETCI 2022 held from August 25th to 27th, 2022.
-The URL of the paper published at that time is attached below. https://ieeexplore.ieee.org/abstract/document/9921370
+The URL of the thesis presented at this conference is attached below. https://ieeexplore.ieee.org/abstract/document/9921370